Airlines should brace for tough times, IATA says

-IATA Director General and Chief Executive Tony Tyler also said the European Union's carbon emission trading system would add to the financial pressures on airlines despite an offer of free permits, which he criticized as "linguistic gymnastics."
+IATA Director General and Chief Executive Tony Tyler also said the European Union's carbon emission trading system would add to the financial pressures on airlines despite an offer of free permits, which he criticised as "linguistic gymnastics".

 IATA has already warned that a weak global economy would prompt a 29-percent fall in airline profits in 2012 and cut the industry's profit margins to a wafer thin 0.8 percent from 1.2 percent this year.